nidhalmessaoudi/NC_Reviews/README.md

 # NC_Reviews
-An online platform for rating reviewing tv shows.
+An online platform for rating and reviewing tv shows.